bmadigan/laravel-ai-log-analysis/README.md

 SQLite has limited concurrency.
 For production, consider PostgreSQL or MySQL.

-## Tutorial Purpose
+## Tutorial

-This project is designed as a tutorial for integrating AI capabilities into Laravel applications.
+This project is designed as an advanced tutorial for integrating AI capabilities into Laravel applications.
 It demonstrates:
 - Multi-provider LLM integration via Prism
 - Python ML bridge with Overpass
 - MCP server implementation
 - Real-time Livewire dashboards
 - Queue-based async processing
+- Active Pattern for domain logic organization

+A comprehensive tutorial covering the architecture, patterns, and implementation details is available in [`.ai/tutorial.md`](.ai/tutorial.md).
+The tutorial is written for advanced Laravel developers and covers:
+- The Active Pattern and why it's used over traditional service classes
+- Python/PHP bridge architecture with Overpass
+- Vector storage using SQLite JSON columns
+- LLM integration with structured outputs via Prism
+- MCP server implementation for AI accessibility
+- Complete request flow from log ingestion to incident detection

 **Note**: This is an educational project.
 Automated testing is intentionally omitted to focus on core functionality.